 The University reserves the right under the Indenture to incur Indebtedness, and to incur additional payment obligations with respect to any additional Indebtedness either as unsecured general obligations of the University, or as obligations for the payment of which specific revenue or property is pledged by the University.
 The Indenture does not restrict the ability of the University to grant security interests or liens to other creditors.
-Any such security interests or liens created might be enforceable even if enforcement would adversely affect the ability of the University to provide for payment of the 2015 Bonds.
+Any such security interests or liens created might be enforceable even if enforcement would adversely affect the ability of the University to provide for payment of the 2016 Bonds.

-The University currently has both secured and unsecured debt outstanding under several indentures and other documents separate and apart from the Indenture.
-See Appendix B - "AUDITED CONSOLIDATED FINANCIAL STATEMENTS OF THE GEORGE WASHINGTON UNIVERSITY FOR THE YEARS ENDED JUNE 30, 2014 AND JUNE 30, 2013 - Consolidated Statements of Financial Position", "- Consolidated Statements of Unrestricted Activities" and "- Note 10 - Bonds and Notes Payable" and Appendix C - "CERTAIN DEFINITIONS AND SUMMARY OF CERTAIN PROVISIONS OF THE INDENTURE OF TRUST - Certain Definitions."
+As of June 30, 2015, the University had both secured and unsecured debt outstanding under several indentures and other documents separate and apart from the Indenture.
+The University has since defeased its remaining secured debt.
+See Appendix B - "AUDITED CONSOLIDATED FINANCIAL STATEMENTS OF THE GEORGE WASHINGTON UNIVERSITY FOR THE YEARS ENDED JUNE 30, 2015 AND JUNE 30, 2014 - Consolidated Statements of Financial Position", "- Consolidated Statements of Unrestricted Activities" and " - Note 10 - Bonds and Notes Payable" and Appendix C - "CERTAIN DEFINITIONS AND SUMMARY OF CERTAIN PROVISIONS OF THE INDENTURE OF TRUST - Certain Definitions."

-THE 2015 BONDS
+THE 2016 BONDS